RahulRouchanGogoi/Dental-Center-Management-using-ReactJs/README.md

 * Add new patients and update their details.
 * Upload PDFs (e.g., prescriptions, reports) to patient records.

-➡️ **For more details, refer to the [User Manual (PDF)](https://github.com/RahulRouchanGogoi/Dental-Center-Management-using-ReactJs/blob/main/Readme%20Images/Document.pdf)**
+➡️ **For more details, refer to the [Workflow (PDF)](https://github.com/RahulRouchanGogoi/Dental-Center-Management-using-ReactJs/blob/main/Readme%20Images/Document.pdf)**

 ## 🚀 Features